-Any In-person meetings are currently restricted to “doubly vaccinated attendees” and masks may be required due to a number of our members are high risk for Covid.
+For any In-person meetings masks may be required due to a number of our members are high risk for Covid.
 We hope you understand.

 Doors open at 7 pm.
 Speaker presentations commence at 7:30 pm so please arrive at least 15 minutes early to sign in.
 After the presentation there will be a short meeting/announcements followed by some socializing over refreshments.
 This is a good time to check out the show and share table, raffle prizes and learn about upcoming outings.

 2023 Speaker Line-up

 All You Need to Know to Design, Build and Maintain Water Features in Your Garden

 Whether your goal is to attract more pollinators, create a visually appealing focal point, a relaxing ambiance or even simply to block out noise, a water feature can offer both obvious and unexpected garden delights.
 In this presentation Chris discusses fountains, waterfalls, bubblers, ponds and streams and takes us on a journey from concept to completion and maintenance – the A to Zed of water features.